iQDzZ/EtPwtC/README.md

 > fastboot reboot recovery

-// in case you get the "unknown reboot target recovery" message, depending on the version of the fastboot cli//
+// in case you get the "unknown reboot target recovery" message, depending on the fastboot cli version//

 > do the 'barbara streisand' or the 'steven spielberg'